-Section 58 AMG allows the provision of medical samples to physicians, dentists and veterinary surgeons (in the following a "recipient") if the following requirements are observed:
+Section 58 AMG allows the provision of medical samples - regardless of whether the medicinal product is a prescription-only medicine or an over-the-counter medicine - exclusively to physicians, dentists and veterinary surgeons (in the following a "recipient") if the following requirements are observed:

-- 1. Samples may be supplied: - only free of charge; - in a package not larger (but smaller!) than the smallest package on the market and including a clearly legible and irremovable reference that the package is a free medical sample - not-for-sale ("Unverkäufliches Ärztemuster"); and - to physicians, dentists or veterinary surgeons upon their written request. - During a period of one year after first delivery, as many medical samples of a medicinal product as may be necessary to assess the treatment success of, at most, 10 patients may be provided; however, a maximum of 30 medical samples per recipient must not be exceeded.
-After the first year, two medical samples per request may be provided, however, they must not exceed the amount of five medical samples per proprietary medicinal product per year and per recipient.
+Samples may be supplied:

+- only free of charge; - in a package not larger (but smaller!) than the smallest package on the market and including a clearly legible and irremovable reference that the package is a free medical sample - not-for-sale ("Unverkäufliches Ärztemuster"); and - to physicians, dentists or veterinary surgeons upon their written request.

+During a period of one year after first delivery, as many medical samples of a medicinal product as may be necessary to assess the treatment success of, at most, 10 patients may be provided; however, a maximum of 30 medical samples per recipient must not be exceeded.
+After the first year, two medical samples per request may be provided; however, they must not exceed the amount of five medical samples per proprietary medicinal product per year and per recipient.